Bamboo Steamer Substitute

-This steamer is made of baskets, layered and stacked on each other.
+Bamboo steamers are made of baskets, layered and stacked on each other.

 You can also control the temperature and time it will take to steam your food.

-- Pie Tin Steamer
+Pie Tin Steamer

 This one is a homemade steamer and comes in handy as long as you know how to make and use one.

-- Colander or Strainer
+Colander or Strainer

-A colander or strainer is an affordable way to replace bamboo steamer.
+A colander or strainer is an affordable way to replace a bamboo steamer.
 It requires you to use a large pot with water.

 Allow the water to boil before putting food in the colander and placing it on top of the pot for steaming.